jintaoguan/EPI-Java/chapter09/ProblemSet_09.md

 ###Problem 9.5
 Let T be the root of a binary tree in which nodes have an explicit parent field.
 Design an iterative algorithm that enumerate the nodes inorder and uses O(1) additional space.
 Your algorithm cannot modify the tree.

+###Problem 9.6
+Design an algorithm that takes a node n in a binary tree, and returns its successor, Assume that each node has a parent field; the parent field of root is null.